 Olga Popva / Shutterstock.com

-Forty-six per cent of Kenyans surveyed intend to watch the Winter Olympics currently underway in Sochi, Russia, on television, with the main reason for not watching the event lack of access to television broadcast services.
+HumanIPO reported yesterday a survey conducted by mobile survey company GeoPoll had found 46 per cent of Kenyans intend to watch the Sochi Winter Olympics on television even though there are no Kenyan participants, with the main reason for not watching the event lack of access to television broadcast services.

 Image courtesy of Shutterstock.